Browse by Medical Category

 Studies are being conducted across all departments at MGH Chelsea, including:

 Since its beginning in 2013, the MGH Chelsea Research Roundtable has been open to anyone interested in community-based participatory research (CBPR).
 Monthly Roundtable meetings serve as a venue for feedback on research in progress, a space to foster collaboration and share resources such as courses and complementary consults available through the Division of Clinical Research, and a way to promote improved clinical practices and clinical research in the healthcare setting.
 Please contact MGH Community Research if you are interested in being added to the email list.
+Please also explore upcoming courses available through the Division of Clinical Research.

 • Meets on the fourth Thursday of every month • Eleanor Clark Conference Room • 12:00 pm to 1:00 pm • Phone participation available